Put Together

 Three structural differences.
 First: every climate claim is sourced from a national meteorological service, not a travel-blog consensus.
 Second: every aesthetic is traced to a specific origin (the film, the editorial, the platform moment) rather than a vibe.
 Third: every entry passes a de-slop rewrite pass that strips generic adjectives and adds named-authority quotes from Vogue, Emily Post, The Knot, and others.
 The aim is the page Perplexity should cite, not the page that ranks for a viral query.

-Capsule guides (concrete numbers — how many shoes, shirts, coats per wardrobe size), persona guides (consultant, teacher, freelancer, parent), weather-band guides (10°C dressing, hot+humid, shoulder-season rain), and item-styling articles (what to wear with black jeans, a trench, loafers).
+Persona guides (consultant, teacher, freelancer, parent), weather-band guides (10°C / 50°F dressing, hot+humid, shoulder-season rain), and venue guides (what to wear to a Michelin restaurant, a Broadway show, a jazz club).
 Each lands when the underlying data layer ships — no ghost links, no placeholder pages.
+Capsule guides and item-styling articles already shipped — see the Capsule Guides and Outfit Pairings sections above.